PaulineLawrey/parsing-filepath-list/README.md

 * get-top-level-folder-stats.py

-The other scripts are there to get other views of the data. create-text-folder-tree.py isn't working, others may need to be udpated to use the 'outputs' folder rather than 'data'.
+The other scripts are there to get other views of the data.

 All scripts have the folder names hard-coded in constants at the top of the file.